Zaggy1024/LC_PathfindingLib/README.md

 A library for Lethal Company mods (and probably mods for any other game using Unity's AI Navigation package) to run pathfinding off the main thread.

+A high-level API is provided to allow convenient calculation of single paths off the main thread.

-Synchronization functions are provided to prevent the navmesh being modified while pathfinding is running off the main thread.
-When navmesh reads off the main thread are not protected by these functions, the engine will access invalid memory and crash.
+Synchronization functions are provided to prevent modifications to the navmesh while searching for a path on a non-main thread.
+If such a thread reads from the navmesh without synchronizing first, the engine may access invalid memory and crash.
 See the [Threading Safety](#threading-safety) section.

 ### This readme is a work in progress!